 If travelling as an unaccompanied minor:

-Pack medication in a carry-on bag and instruct your camper to give the medication to their camp counsellor immediately upon arrival.
+Please complete the Medication Form (refer to the Travel Guide) and pack all medication in the bag provided.
 If your child is travelling by air, and needs to take medication while travelling, instructions should be given to airline personnel upon arrival at the airport.

-NOTE: When travelling by air, Campers are allowed ONE piece of luggage plus ONE carry-on.
-Please ensure that the coloured bag tags, provided in the Travel Information Package, are attached to all pieces of luggage.
+NOTE: When travelling by air, campers are allowed ONE piece of luggage plus ONE carry-on.
+Please ensure that the colored bag tags, provided in the Travel Information Package, are attached to all pieces of luggage.

 We’re proud of our top-quality camp facilities.
 Each bunkhouse sleeps four to eight campers, including a central meeting area and shared washroom facilities with private showers and washrooms.
 Other buildings include the Main Lodge, which houses kitchen and dining facilities, office, wellness centre, and recreation centre.